Reuvi/JerseyCTF-Fantaxotic_Fledgeling/README.md

 ./fantaxotic_fledgling
 ```

-Expose it as a TCP service for testing:
+Expose it as a TCP service to simulate the remote challenge:

 ```bash
 # Listen on port 1337 and fork for each connection